nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * The archived file will be saved **as** `270322_152833`.
 * The file path will be `[ROOT]/data/archive/270322/270322_152833`.

-Tips:
+💡`Tips:`
 * You can rename the archived file in the file path manually for easier reference.
 * To restore Tracey to a previous version, just replace the address book file in `[ROOT]/data` with the archived file.

 ### Saving
 Saving in the application is automatic.
-The data in the file will be saved accordingly whenever there are changes to `Tracey`.
+The data in the file will be saved accordingly whenever there are changes to Tracey.

 ### Copying emails
 The `Show Email` button opens up a separate window that consists of all the emails of the current displayed individuals.